apache/nuttx/boards/xtensa/esp32/esp32-core/README.txt

 ========

   ESP32 has a 802.11 hardware MAC, so just connects to external PHY chip.
-  Due to ESP32's GPIOs are not enough, so recommanded users to use RMII to connect ESP32 to PHY chip, current driver also only supports RMII option.
+  Due to the limited number of GPIOs in ESP32, it's recommended to use RMII to connect to an external PHY chip.
+Current driver also only supports RMII option.

   The RMII GPIO pins are fixed, but the SMI and functional GPIO pins are optional.